-The great thing about traveling to new destinations is not only checking out a new culture and trying the food but buying traditional souvenirs too!
-Shopping is fun no matter where you are in the world, but when you are in a new place, deciding on the best items to take home for loved ones is a fun part of the entire experience.
+The great thing about traveling to new destinations is checking out a new culture, trying the food, and buying traditional souvenirs, too!
+Shopping is fun no matter where you are in the world, but deciding on the best items to take home for loved ones is a fun part of the entire experience when you are in a new place.

-If you’re lucky enough to be visiting Serbia, you have a whole host of souvenirs to think about cramming into your suitcase.
+If you’re lucky enough to visit Serbia, you have a whole host of souvenirs to contemplate cramming into your suitcase.
 The only consideration might be the question – how much is too much?!

-Many souvenirs you will find in Serbia are handmade, i.e. sewn by hand, woven by hand, painted by hand, etc. Making things from scratch is part of the culture and heritage of this beautiful and historic country, so looking into some of the best souvenirs to take back for your lucky recipients back home is a great idea ahead of time.
+Many souvenirs you will find in Serbia are handmade, i.e., sewn by hand, woven by hand, painted by hand, etc. Making products from scratch is one of the things Serbia is famous for.
+It is an important part of the culture and heritage of this beautiful and historic country.

-To help you figure out the gifts which are authentic, versus the gifts which fall firmly into tourist tack, let’s check out some of the best Serbian souvenirs for you to take home from your next trip.
+To help you figure out the authentic souvenirs versus the products that fall firmly into tourist tack, let’s check out some of the best Serbian souvenirs to take home from your next trip.

 Traditional Types Of Pottery

-All over the Balkans, you’ll see different types of handmade pottery, and Serbia is no different.
-Zlakusa pottery is the most famous you will find in this country, and this incorporates pottery methods which date back centuries.
+You’ll see different types of handmade pottery all over the Balkans, and Serbia is no different.
+Zlakusa pottery is the most famous you will find in this country, and this colorful pottery is intricate and dates back four centuries.

-These types of pottery are also often used to cook traditional food in also, so if you’ve found a dish you love while over in Serbia, you can buy the pottery to go with it and try and make it when you get back home!
+These pottery types are also often used to cook traditional foods, so if you’ve found a dish you love while over in Serbia, you can buy the pottery to go with it and try and make it when you get back; home!

 Licitar Heart Cookie

-For anyone with a sweet tooth, this is the ideal gift.
-A licitar heart is a cookie which is covered in icing in a red shade, and then extra decoration is added to it, depending upon the occasion.
-So, if you want to say ‘happy anniversary,’ or ‘I missed you,’ you can!
-Simply tell the person in the shop what you want to say, and you’ll have your own personalized licitar heart within a few minutes.
+This traditional Serbian candy is the ideal gift for anyone with a sweet tooth.
+A licitar heart is a cookie covered in icing in a red shade, and then extra decoration is added to it, depending upon the occasion.
+So, if you want to say ‘happy anniversary’ or ‘I missed you,’ you can!
+Tell the person in the Serbian shop you’re browsing what you want to say, and you’ll have your own personalized licitar heart within a few minutes.

 A Serbian Musical Instrument

-Most countries have their own type of music, and you’ll no doubt have heard plenty of authentic Serbian music while dining out of an evening.
+Most countries have their own type of music, and you’ll no doubt have heard plenty of authentic Serbian music while dining out for an evening.

-If you loved what you heard, why not pick up a traditional musical instrument to the back home with you?
-You could try and learn how to play it yourself, or simply look at it and remember your fond memories.
-A gusle is a good option or a sargija.
+If you loved what you heard, why not pick up a traditional musical instrument back home with you?
+You could try and learn how to play it yourself or look at it and remember your fond memories.
+A gusle is a good option, or a sargija.

-If you’ve eaten out in Serbia, you will no doubt have seen rakija on the menu, and you might even have tried it.
-This rather potent alcoholic beverage is fantastic when it’s homemade, and therefore even more potent!
+If you’ve eaten out in Serbia, you will undoubtedly have seen rakija on the menu, and you might even have tried it.
+This rather potent alcoholic beverage is fantastic when it’s homemade and, therefore, even more powerful!

-If you’ve haven’t tried rakija (put it on your Serbian to-do list), then it is a type of brandy which is usually made of grapes, but sometimes plums too.
+If you haven’t tried rakija (put it on your Serbian to-do list), it is a type of brandy usually made of grapes but sometimes plums.
 You can find commercial types of rakija, but homemade is always much more delicious.